cloudflare/cloudflare-docs/content/workers/tutorials/configure-your-cdn/index.md

 2. Install [`npm`](https://docs.npmjs.com/getting-started).
 3. Install [`Node.js`](https://nodejs.org/en/).
 Use a Node version manager like [Volta](https://volta.sh/) or [nvm](https://github.com/nvm-sh/nvm) to avoid permission issues and change Node.js versions.
 [Wrangler](/workers/wrangler/install-and-update/) requires a Node version of `16.13.0` or later.

-## Create a new project
+## Create a Worker application

-First, use the [`create-cloudflare` CLI](https://github.com/cloudflare/workers-sdk/tree/main/packages/create-cloudflare) to create a new Cloudflare Workers project.
+First, use the [`create-cloudflare` CLI](https://github.com/cloudflare/workers-sdk/tree/main/packages/create-cloudflare) to create a new Worker.
 To do this, open a terminal window and run the following command:

 {{<tabs labels="NPM | Yarn">}}
 {{<tab label="npm" no-code="true">}}